Frequently Asked Questions:

 - from I-5 South– take exit 260 toward Keizer and follow signs.
 Proceed east on Chemawa Road and Hazel Green Road following the signs to Mount Angel.

 Thursday is Senior Day at Oktoberfest.
-Entry to the entertainment venues is only $5.00 for the whole day if purchased before 5:00 p.m..
+Entry to the entertainment venues is only $10.00 for the whole day if purchased before 4:00 p.m..
 Seniors really love this day at Oktoberfest.
 There are many comfortable park benches and picnic tables in the festival area.
 All venues are handicap accessible including many toilet facilities.
 Across from the bandstand is the Elder Care Facility operated by the Providence Benedictine Nursing Center.
-Who have wheel chairs and other facilities available to help seniors in need.
+They have wheel chairs and other facilities available to help seniors in need.

-Credit cards and debit cards are welcome in the venues, and can be used to access ATM machines through out the downtown area.
-The ATMs locations can be found at on our map inside the Official Guide, or on-line here.
+Credit cards and debit cards are welcome in the venues and can be used to access ATM machines throughout the downtown area.
+The ATMs locations can be found at on our map inside the Official Guide.
 Most of the food booths don’t have internet access during the festival and prefer cash.
-You are most welcome to get extra cash while in the venues, or you may find the cash machines at any of the 3 great Banks in town; Columbia Bank, US Bank, or Wells Fargo.
+You are most welcome to get extra cash while in the venues, or you may find the cash machines at any of the 2 great Banks in town; Columbia Bank or US Bank.

 There are a couple of widely accepted versions of why Oktoberfest is celebrated in September.
 Even in Munich the bulk of the festival occurs in September.
 Oktoberfest has come to mean a celebration of German Culture in the Fall season.
 Most fall festivals come at the end of the harvest when the crops are in and everything sits in the lager house.
 It is time to celebrate the year’s hard work and praise the Creator’s bounty with a grand harvest festival.
 Few harvest festivals in Germany are called OKTOBERFEST.
 In Mount Angel, Oktoberfest always starts the second Thursday after Labor Day – about when the hop harvest is in.
 Another reason for celebrating Oktoberfest in September is that the weather tends to be more cooperative.
 We can attest to that in Mount Angel.

 Mount Angel celebrates it’s German/Bavarian Heritage year-round.
 The community welcomes many visitors even between Oktoberfests.
-Check out out Mount Angel Attraction Page to help plan a visit.
+Check out out Mount Angel Attraction page to help plan a visit.
 Looking for more German Fests?
-Check out the Wurstfest and Hazelnut Fest.
+Check out the Volksfest, and Hazelnut Fest.
 The village is quiet and peaceful most of the year, a relaxing experience with much to offer.